mybiblelog/mybiblelog-nuxt/CONTRIBUTING.md

 Note that API tests that result in a value being incremented/decremented sometimes suffer from race conditions with other tests and fail with an off-by-one expected value.

-Those tests should still consistently pass when run in isolation.
+All tests should consistently pass when run in isolation or serially.

 ### API Tests (Jest)